Orienteering New Brunswick

 ONB in Action

-- What, you may ask, is Orienteering?
+- What is Orienteering?

 - The 20 second answer is: it is a sport that involves finding your way around the countryside with the aid of a map, showing control points to be visited, and a compass.
 Think of it as a car rally on foot.
 The person who finds all the control points in the shortest time wins.